-8.1 One-Time Full Capacity Deliverability Option

-8.1.1 A Large Generating Facility previously studied as Energy-Only Deliverability Status under the CAISO Tariff, or a Small Generating Facility studied under the provisions of Appendix S of the CAISO Tariff, will have a one-time option to be studied for Full Capacity Deliverability Status.

-8.1.2 An Interconnection Customer must make such election within the Cluster Application Window for the CAISO’s fourth Queue Cluster, which will open on March 1, 2011.

-8.1.3 Any Interconnection Customers selecting this option will be studied as part of the Phase I and Phase II Interconnection Studies for the CAISO’s fourth Queue Cluster.

-8.1.4 Interconnection Customers electing this one-time option will be required to post a study deposit in the amount set forth in Section 3.5.1 of this GIP, less any study deposit amounts already paid if the Interconnection Customer’s Generating Facility is still in the CAISO’s interconnection queue.
+9.1 Intentionally Omitted

-8.2 Annual Full Capacity Deliverability Option
+9.2 Annual Full Capacity Deliverability Option

-8.2.1 A Generating Facility previously studied as Energy-Only Deliverability Status under the CAISO Tariff, or a Small Generating Facility studied under the provisions of Appendix S of the CAISO Tariff will have an annual option to be studied to determine whether it can be designated for Full Capacity Deliverability Status using available transmission capacity.
+9.2.1 A Generating Facility previously studied as Energy-Only Deliverability Status under the CAISO Tariff, or a Small Generating Facility studied under the provisions of Appendix S of the CAISO Tariff will have an annual option to be studied to determine whether it can be designated for Full Capacity Deliverability Status using available transmission capacity.
 An Interconnection Customer must make such a request within a Cluster Application Window, beginning with the Cluster Application Window for the CAISO’s fifth Queue Cluster, which will open on March 1, 2012.